ammarhakim/gkyl-doc/source/postgkyl/keyconcepts.rst

 flow.

-When files are loaded using wildcard characters, each match creates its own dates.
-Therefore, assuming there are two files, ``file1.bp`` and ``file2.bp``, located in the current directory, the two following commands will have same result; both will create two datasets:
+When files are loaded using wildcard characters, each match creates its own dataset.
+Therefore, assuming there are two files, ``file1.bp`` and ``file2.bp``, located in the current directory, the two following commands will have the same result; both will create two datasets:

 .. code-block:: bash